 There are 15 species of baleen whales.
 They inhabit all major oceans, in a wide band running from the Antarctic ice edge to 81°N latitude.

 It is one of the larger rorqual species, with adults ranging in length from 12–16 m (39–52 ft) and weighing around 25–30 metric tons (28–33 short tons).
 The humpback has a distinctive body shape, with long pectoral fins and a knobbly head.
-It is known for breaching and other distinctive surface behaviors, making it popular with whale watchers.
+It is known for breaching and other distinctive surface behaviours, making it popular with whale watchers.

-Humpback populations have partially recovered to some 80,000 animals worldwide, entanglement in fishing gear, collisions with ships, and noise pollution continue to affect the species.
+Humpback populations have partially recovered to build their population up to 80,000 animals worldwide since the 1960s but entanglement in fishing gear, collisions with ships, and noise pollution continue to negatively impact the species.
 So be kind if you see them.
 Turn your engine off and see if you can hear their soulful cries echoing in the water.

 I did up a video on Humpback Whales over on YouTube so you could see them in all their majesty.
 Here is the link: https://youtu.be/_Vbta7kQNoM